scholarslab/scholarslab.github.io/collections/_posts/2018-11-06-sounding-scholarship-a-workshop-on-making-your-research-sing.md

 title: 'Sounding Scholarship: A Workshop on Making Your Research Sing'
 categories:
 - Grad Student Research
+tags:
+- WLU Collab
 ---

 Hello!
 My name is Emily and I’m part of the 2018-19 Praxis cohort.
 This month, we’ve been thinking about pedagogy and specifically about how to translate our research interests into teachable workshops.
 If (fellow Praxis member) Catherine’s workshop is [secretly about metaphysics](http://scholarslab.org/grad-student-research/teaching-transcription-and-secretly-metaphysics/), mine might be secretly about sound studies.
 The workshop revolves around the central question of sound studies, “What can we get from sound that we can’t get from other things?”
 However, while the discipline of sound studies looks at using sound as subject and evidence, this workshop seeks to encourage practitioners to explore what sound can do for _presenting_ or _interpreting_ research.

 The workshop is divided into three main parts.
 The first is largely interactive and its intention is to demonstrate the ways in which sound can convey information differently (and sometimes more effectively or efficiently) than a written text.
 The second section demonstrates ways in which sound can be used to present research, by showing a series of examples.
 The third concludes by asking participants to contemplate how these ideas can be used in their own work, as well as other possible methods of using sound in scholarship.